Streuselkuchen is the quintessential German afternoon treat (a tradition known as ‘Kaffee und Kuchen’).

 Instructions

 - Preheat the oven to 350° Fahrenheit.
-Cover a baking sheet with parchment paper.
+Cover a 15×10 inch baking sheet with parchment paper.

 Making The Batter

-- Use a hand mixer with the whisk attachment (or a stand mixer and the paddle attachment) to cream butter and sugar at medium-high speed.
+- Cream butter and sugar with an electric mixer.
 Add eggs and vanilla extract and continue to beat on medium speed until the batter is smooth and creamy.

-- Add the flour, the baking powder and the salt. to the batter and turn the mixer back to medium speed.
-Beat until all the ingredients have been well combined.
+- Add flour, baking powder, and salt and beat until all of the ingredients have been well combined.
 The batter should be thick and creamy.

 - Pour the batter onto the baking sheet and spread it evenly.

-- Spread your favorite preserve, jam or marmalade over the batter.
+- Spread your favorite preserve on top of the batter.

-- Bake the Streuselkuchen for 25 minutes at 350° Fahrenheit.
+- Bake for 25 minutes at 350° Fahrenheit.
 Use a toothpick to check the doneness.
-If the toothpick comes out clean, remove the cake from the oven.

 This sounds really fun to try.
 I am pinning your Streuselkucken recipe to try Saturday!